 Group Level Access - Group scope means applying AC to the group of Devices that are grouped for a specific context.
-Group credentials may be used when encrypting data to the group or authenticating individual Device members into the group.
 Group Level Access means all group members have access to group data but non-group members must be granted explicit access.
-Group level access may also be specified using wildcard matching.
+Group level access is implemented using Role Credentials and/or connection type

 - OCF Device Level Access OCF Device scope means applying AC to an individual Device, which may contain multiple Resources.
 Device level access implies accessibility extends to all Resources available to the Device identified by Device ID.
 Credentials used for AC mechanisms at Device are OCF Device-specific. - OCF Resource Level Access OCF Resource level scope means applying AC to individual Resources.
-Resource access requires an ACL that specifies how the entity holding the Resource (Server) shall make a decision on allowing a requesting entity (Client) to access the Resource. - Property Level Access Property level scope means applying AC only to a Property that is part of a parent Resource.
-This is to provide a finer granularity for AC to Resources that may require different permissions for different properties.
-Property level access control is achieved by creating a Resource that contains a single Property.
-This technique allows the
+Resource access requires an ACL that specifies how the entity holding the Resource (Server) shall make a decision on allowing a requesting entity (Client) to access the Resource. - Property Level Access Property level scope means applying AC only to an individual Property Property level access control is only achieved by creating a Resource that contains a single Property. - Controlling access to static Resources where it is impractical to redesign the Resource, it may appropriate to introduce a collection Resource that references the child Resources having separate access permissions.
+An example is shown below, where an "oic.thing"